iColgateZz/polo/README.md

 More examples can be found in the `examples` folder.
 For details on the language grammar, see the `grammar_current.txt` file included in the repository.

+## Architecture

+Polo uses a multi-stage compilation process:

+1. **Scanner**: Converts source code into a stream of tokens
+2. **Parser**: Transforms tokens into an Abstract Syntax Tree (AST)
+3. **Error Checker**: Validates the AST for semantic correctness
+4. **Compiler**: Translates the AST into an intermediate representation (IR)
+5. **Linker**: Resolves references within the IR
+6. **Virtual Machine**: Executes the linked IR

+## Technical Highlights

+- **Custom Stack-Based VM**: Implemented a virtual machine with optimized instruction set
+- **Robust Type System**: Built a complete static type checking system
+- **Error Recovery**: Sophisticated error handling that allows the compiler to continue after errors
+- **Multi-stage Compilation**: From source code to bytecode with intermediate representations

+## Demonstrated Skills

+- **Languages**: C for compiler and VM implementation
+- **Algorithms**: Recursive descent parsing, symbol resolution
+- **System Design**: Multi-stage compilation pipeline with clear interfaces between components

 ## Lessons Learned & Future Development